StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 ## Function: `UI.createUrl()`

-Creates a URL builder that can be used to generate URLs that can be linked back in StackState.
+Creates a URL builder to generate URLs that link back in StackState.

 ### Args